SpaceXpanse/SpeXQL/README.md

 #### FootNotes

-- <a name="bft-raft">BFT-Raft</a>: A CQL leader offline needs CQL Block Producer to decide whether to wait for leader online for data integrity or promote a follower node for availability.
+- <a name="bft-raft">BFT-Raft</a>: A XQL leader offline needs XQL Block Producer to decide whether to wait for leader online for data integrity or promote a follower node for availability.
 This part is still under construction and any advice is welcome.

-- <a name="transaction">Transaction</a>: Talking about `ACID`, CQL has full "Consistency, Isolation, Durability" and a limited `Atomicity` support.
-That is even under strong consistency mode, CQL transaction is only supported on the leader node.
+- <a name="transaction">Transaction</a>: Talking about `ACID`, XQL has full "Consistency, Isolation, Durability" and a limited `Atomicity` support.
+That is even under strong consistency mode, XQL transaction is only supported on the leader node.
 If you want to do "read `v`, `v++`, write `v` back" parallelly and atomically, then the only way is "read `v` from the leader, `v++`, write `v` back to leader"

-- <a name="fuse">FUSE</a>: CQL has a [simple FUSE](https://github.com/CovenantSQL/CovenantSQL/tree/develop/cmd/cql-fuse) support adopted from CockroachDB.
+- <a name="fuse">FUSE</a>: XQL has a [simple FUSE](https://github.com/CovenantSQL/CovenantSQL/tree/develop/cmd/cql-fuse) support adopted from CockroachDB.
 The performance is not very ideal and still has some issues.
 But it can pass fio test like:

   ```bash
   fio --debug=io --loops=1 --size=8m --filename=../mnt/fiotest.tmp --stonewall --direct=1 --name=Seqread --bs=128k --rw=read --name=Seqwrite --bs=128k --rw=write --name=4krandread --bs=4k --rw=randread --name=4krandwrite --bs=4k --rw=randwrite